Sanjay Ayre: Coaching

 Ayre has also established himself as a professional track & field coach.
 He founded Chase Athletics Track Club in 2013, a USATF sanctioned track & field organization.
 In 2018, Chase athletes competed in Ocean Breeze Grand Prix in Staten Island, NY.
 The group had the top two finishes in the men's and women's 300m events.
 Ayre has also made an impact at the collegiate level by coaching athletes at Howard Community College.
 He was the men's & women's assistant track & field coach and was responsible for coaching the sprint and hurdle events.
 In 2013, Ayre led Howard Community College's men's track and field team to its first ever National Title in all of the school's sports history.
 Ayre is a Certified Personal Trainer through the National Academy of Sports Medicine (NASM), USATF Level 1 & 2, IAAF Certified Track & Field Coach, and Global Sports Ambassador for Puma.
 Ayre has trained Rovane Williams, Andre Clarke, and the Jamaican team at the 2016 Armory Track & Field Invitational.

-Community involvement

-Ayre is very active in his community and is dedicated to using his platform to amplify organizations that align with his philanthropic goals.
-One such organization, Chesapeake Urology, sponsors and hosts the annual ZERO Prostate Cancer Run (ZPCC) in Baltimore, MD.
-Ayre was the co-host for this event in both 2016 and 2017.
-In 2016, Ayre was instrumental in helping ZERO to raise over $500,000 to combat prostate cancer.
-Ayre returned in 2017 to co-host the 11th Annual ZERO Prostate Cancer Challenge where the organization set a goal to raise $550,000.

-Ayre is active in the local community and is an honorary coach to the Reservoir High School Track and Field Team, where he is known as ‘Coach Sanjay’.